Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 3. Speech synthesis (SS) acoustic model (`3_ss_am`) - trained on LibriTTS-train-clean-100.
 4. Neural source filter (NSF) model (`4_nsf`) - trained on LibriTTS-train-clean-100.

-All the pretrained models are provided as part of this baseline (downloaded (done by ./baseline/local/download_models.sh))
+All the pretrained models are provided as part of this baseline (downloaded by ./baseline/local/download_models.sh)

 ## Organizers (in alphabetical order)